The Doppler Effect and Sonic Booms

-The movie at left shows a stationary sound source.
+The animation at left shows a stationary sound source.
 Sound waves are produced at a constant frequency f0, and the wavefronts propagate symmetrically away from the source at a constant speed v, which is the speed of sound in the medium.
 The distance between wavefronts is the wavelength.
 All observers will hear the same frequency, which will be equal to the actual frequency of the source.

 For a movie showing how circular waves can be created (in terms of particle motion and wave motion) go here.

-|In the movie at left the same sound source is radiating sound waves at a constant frequency in the same medium.
+In the animation at left the same sound source is radiating sound waves at a constant frequency in the same medium.
 However, now the sound source is moving to the right with a speed vs = 0.7 v (Mach 0.7).
 The wavefronts are produced with the same frequency as before.
 However, since the source is moving, the center of each new wavefront is now slightly displaced to the right.
 As a result, the wavefronts begin to bunch up on the right side (in front of) and spread further apart on the left side (behind) of the source.
 An observer in front of the source will hear a higher frequency f ´ > f0, and an observer behind the source will hear a lower frequency f ´ < f0.

-Now the source is moving at the speed of sound in the medium (vs = v, or Mach 1).
+Now the source is moving at the speed of sound in the medium (vs = c, or Mach 1.0).
 The speed of sound in air at sea level is about 340 m/s or about 750 mph.
 The wavefronts in front of the source are now all bunched up at the same point.
 As a result, an observer in front of the source will detect nothing until the source arrives.
 The pressure front will be quite intense (a shock wave), due to all the wavefronts adding together, and will not be percieved as a pitch but as a "thump" of sound as the pressure wall passes by.
 The figure at right shows a bullet travelling at Mach 1.01.
 You can see the shock wave front just ahead of the bullet.

 Jet pilots flying at Mach 1 report that there is a noticeable "wall" or "barrier" which must be penetrated before achieving supersonic speeds.
 This "wall" is due to the intense pressure front, and flying within this pressure front produces a very turbulent and bouncy ride.
 Chuck Yeager was the first person to break the sound barrier when he flew faster than the speed of sound in the X-1 rocket-powered aircraft on October 14, 1947.
 Check out the movie The Right Stuff for more about this significant milestone, and the beginnings of the US space project.
-The figure at right shows a n F-18 at the exact instant it goes supersonic.
+The figure at right shows an F-18 Hornet at the exact instant it goes supersonic.
 Click on the figure to see more information and a MPEG movie of this event.